Lost-Outpost/sovngarde/GAMEPLAY.md

 - [Cityside](https://www.nexusmods.com/skyrimspecialedition/mods/27777) `2.0.0` - A simple and minimal starter home based in the heart of the capital of Skyrim, the city of Solitude.
 Designed for immersion and/or roleplaying based playthroughs.

-- :star2: [ClefJ's Fort Dawnguard](https://www.nexusmods.com/skyrimspecialedition/mods/33044) `2.0.2` - A complete architectural overhaul for Fort Dawnguard; now a proper castle!
+- :new: [ClefJ's Fort Dawnguard](https://www.nexusmods.com/skyrimspecialedition/mods/33044) `2.0.2` - A complete architectural overhaul for Fort Dawnguard; now a proper castle!

 - [Dovahkiin's Vault](https://www.nexusmods.com/skyrimspecialedition/mods/42237) `2.0.0` - A small vault in the Throat of the World for storing away all those sketchy arcane objects in a safe location away from innocent people and your family.
 Only accessible with Clear Skies shout.